 5. Disconnect During Important Tasks

 Some tasks require a high level of concentration, yet during doing these task you keep receiving email, phone calls, messages that keep you distracted every minute.
-If you find out your are being distracted. the best way is to get disconnected.
+If you find out you are being distracted, the best way is to get disconnected.
 Close your mail application, switch off your mobile phone.
-This will help you to only think of the task without begin delayed with external distractors.
+This will help you to only think of the task without being delayed with external distractors.

 6. Keep Organized and Flexible in Chaos Time